dudupo/Academic/README.md

 ### Local Testability and qPCP.
-Making baby steps towards the holy grill, we conjecture that property 1 defined in the NLTES recent papers combined with code in which the dual cx equals cx yields a good quantum ldpc.
+Making baby steps towards the holy grill, we conjecture that property 1 defined in the NLTES recent papers combined with code in which the dual cx equals cx yields a good quantum LTC.
 Furthermore, there is a reason to suspect that property 1 holds for any css code with some expansion property.
 Unfortunately, we still don't understand the recent construction enough to ask if the case above is possible.